arindas/arindas.github.io/content/blog/segmented-log-rust.md

     SERP: SerializationProvider,
 {
     /// Creates a Segment given a SegmentStorageProvider &mut ref, segment
-    /// Config, base_index and a flag cache_index_records which decides
+    /// Config, base_index and a flag cache_index_records_flag which decides
     /// whether to cache the Segment index at initialization.
     ///
     /// This function uses the SegmentStorageProvider ref to obtain the